haskell-numerics/random-fu/README.md

 Developers
 ==========

-Ensure that you run the benchmarks before making a PR e.g. `stack bench` and then run the resulting bindary
+Ensure that you run the benchmarks before making a PR e.g. `stack bench` and then run the resulting binary.